-The River Test in North Hampshire has a history of paper mills and its links with printing money exist to this day.
+The River Test in North Hampshire has a history of paper mills and banking and to this day its links with printing money exist.

 Henri de Portal (1690 – 1747), a refugee from France established the paper Mill and a long tradition working closely with the Bank of England.
 Learning his craft firstly at Stoneham near Southampton, He brought his first premises, Bere Mill, on the outskirts of Whitchurch in 1716.

 As the business grew he looked to expand to other mill sites along the Test. in 1718 he aqquired a mill at Laverstoke.
 By 1724 Portals had the contract with the Bank of England, to print British banknotes.
 Laverstoke Mill was to be much expanded, and accomodation for workers was also provided nearby, which you can still see today.